Can't Access Your Own Site? Read This Guide

 You'll need to assess your email deliverability on your WordPress site by using a dedicated and properly configured email system such as Postmark.

-If you're a ShieldPRO customer, you can also use our SureSend for admins - a dedicated email delivery service to send the 2FA code.
+If you're a ShieldPRO member, you can also use our SureSend for admins - a dedicated email delivery service to send the 2FA code.

 2FA code accepted but reverted back to the OTP screen.
 You supply the 2FA login code but instead of being logged in, you're sent back to the OTP screen - prompted to supply the code again.